dryc/libcpr/doc/manual/headers.rst

 .. c:function:: void cpr_vector_clear(cpr_vector_t* vector)

-Removes all elements from a vector, leaving its size 0.
+Removes all elements from a vector, leaving its size zero.

 .. c:function:: void cpr_vector_push_back(cpr_vector_t* vector, const void* element)

 Adds a new element at the end of a vector, after its current last element.

+.. c:function:: void cpr_vector_pop_back(cpr_vector_t* vector)

+Removes the last element in a vector, reducing the vector's size by one.

 ``<cpr/version.h>``
 -------------------